patrickgh3/jai-getting-started/readme.txt

 You can use a debugger with an exe and the generated .pdb file.
 For example, in Visual Studio, open the .exe file and you can set breakpoints and run.

-Crashes:
+Crashes and the Debug module:
-If your program crashes, as of the time of this writing, the program will just stop, and nothing will be printed to stdout.
-This is good to be aware of since it can be confusing.
-You can use a debugger to see the error, stack trace, etc.
+If your program crashes, as of the time of this writing, the program will stop and nothing will be printed out.
+You can use the Debug module to print the stack trace on crashes:
+#import "Basic";
+Debug :: #import "Debug";
+main :: () {
+    Debug.init();
+    free(cast(*void) 10000000000); // Attempt to cause a crash
+    print("done\n");
+}

 Resizable arrays:
 Functions for manipulating resizable arrays are in modules/Basic/Array.jai.